 The Discover Diplomacy site has a wealth of information on the work of the Department and student resources.

 Please click the link below for more information:

-The is the State Department’s gateway for American businesses overseas.
+The Office of Commercial and Business Affairs (CBA) is the State Department’s gateway for American businesses overseas.
 Our mission is to engage U.S. government resources to assist and advocate for U.S. business interests abroad, strengthen intellectual property enforcement, promote a vibrant ecosystem for entrepreneurship and innovation, and ensure U.S. private sector concerns are integrated into our foreign and economic policy.